solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 *NB : Merge will be treated later because all the necessary informations to detect them have not been created yet.*

 #### 4.1.1 Create Landmark Disappearance Changes and Split Events
-To detect splits events, we choose to use the page reports that are used to link the property accounts changes in mutation registers tables.
+To detect splits events, we choose to use the page reports that are used to link the property accounts changes in the mutation registers tables.

-More than one page number in a column "Next property account" means, in most of cases, that the plot has been split between multiple owners.
+More than one page number in a column *Next property account* means, in most of cases, that the plot has been split between multiple taxpayers.

 * Creation of an Event of type *Split*
 * Creation of a Change of type *Landmark Disappearance*